ashandoak/ashandoak.github.io/README.md

     - Be written for the speaker (i.e. speaking notes)
     - Replace a report (i.e. slides rather than a written report - more common in business)
     - Be written in a hurry (shows disrespect for the audience)
-- Strongest reccommendation in slide construction: State the *so what* not the *what* and write it as a full sentence in the title area with a good line break.
+- Strongest recommendation in slide construction: State the *so what* not the *what* and write it as a full sentence in the title area with a good line break.
     - Start from a message.
 Ask: What am I trying to tell people?
 - Speaking transitions between slides is a critical way to maintain cohesion through the talk.
 You must be able to deliver your talk *without* the slides.